Trans Mountain pipeline: Trans Mountain Expansion Project

 By February 2022, TMC said that costs had increased by 70%, from $12.6 billion to $21.4 billion.
 Faced with the federal government's costly COVID-19 response, Finance Minister Chrystia Freeland, said this new funding for the pipeline was not part of the federal government's commitment.
 The status of the company changed to a non-agent Crown corporation on April 29, 2022, which meant that it was able to access financing from third-party lenders.
 In March 2023, it was announced that the cost has again increased to $30.9 billion.
 As of April 2022, construction had reached the half-way mark.
 The company said in their November 2022 third-quarter report that expansion would be mechanically complete by the third quarter of 2023 and the commercial service would be operational in the fourth quarter of 2023.

 According to a January 2023 statement from the company, more than 700 km of pipe was already in place representing 75% of the entire project.
 On January 3, 2024, Trans Mountain Corp said in a 33-page filing that it planned to begin line fill in March or May, depending on the diameter of pipe to be used and assuming no new problems.
 The line fill represents the final step before the pipeline goes into service.
 According to the filing, the pipeline can enter service within one month of mechanical completion preceding line fill.

-On May 1, 2024, the long-delayed Trans Mountain pipeline expansion officially begun operations after 12 years and C$34 billion in costs.
-The project nearly tripled oil pipeline capacity from Alberta to Canada's Pacific coast to 890,000 oilbbl/d, enabling better access to global markets and boosting crude prices.
+On May 1, 2024, the Trans Mountain pipeline expansion officially began operations after 12 years and C$34 billion in costs.
+The project nearly tripled oil pipeline capacity from Alberta to Canada's Pacific coast to 890,000 oilbbl/d.